CrowdStrike/falcon-helm/README.md

 1. Only deploying to Kubernetes nodes are supported at this time.
 1. You need to have cluster admin privileges and be able to deploy daemonsets to nodes
+1. When deploying the Falcon Linux Sensor as a container to Kubernetes nodes, it is a requirement that the Falcon Sensor run as a privileged container so that the Sensor can properly work with the kernel.
+If this is unacceptable, you can install the Falcon Linux Sensor (still runs with privileges) using an RPM or DEB package on the nodes themselves.
+This assumes that you have the capability to actually install RPM or DEB packages on the nodes.
+If you do not have this capability and you want to protect the nodes, you have to install using a privileged container.
 1. CrowdStrike's Helm Operator is a project, not a product, and released to the community as a way to automate sensor deployment to kubernetes clusters.
 The upstream repository for this project is